Ageing is inevitable. Twentieth century advances in public health, nutrition and medical science have given us the gift of longevity.

-- Ensure tools, resources and support for workers with mental health issues are available and that they know where and how to access them.
+- Ensure the tools, resources and support for workers with mental health issues know where and how to access.
 Construction workers are often distributed across several projects, are a mix of employed and contractors and generally multi-national – so materials in different languages and delivered by peer groups work best.
 Technology works best for millennials, baby boomers and beyond tend to prefer materials in paper format.

-- As the industry moves to new technology and ways of work we need to consider how we widen work based roles for workers late in life who don’t want a career change but can continue to support others in an environment they are familiar.
+- As the industry moves to new technology and ways of working, we need to consider how we widen work-based roles for workers late in life who don’t want a career change but can continue to support others in an environment they are familiar.

 - Provision of (subsidised) lodgings that offer a safe and clean place to reside for the duration of the work to improve sense of wellbeing.
 Opportunities to socialise with others to reduce the feelings of loneliness and increase the likelihood of others spotting someones declining mental health.

-- With the peripateic nature of construction workforce facilitating easy access to a GP such as technology enabled services means that workers are looking after their health.
+- With the peripateic nature of construction workforce facilitating easy access to a GP such as technology enabled services means that workers are loking after their health.